Team-SeekDeep/SeekDeepSubmission_NewMethod/README.md

 # Towards Chain-of-Thought Reasoning for Video Understanding with Gemini: An Agentic Chain-of-Chain-of-Thoughts Framework

 A comprehensive platform for analyzing video content using Google's Gemini models via the unified `google-genai` SDK, supporting both Vertex AI and Gemini API backends.
-This project enables downloading videos from a HuggingFace dataset, preparing them (including speed adjustment), and generating intelligent responses to questions about the videos using various prompting strategies.
-By generating questions using Gemini, we can apply Chain-of-Chain-of-Thoughts with conversation history to proceed one questions.
+This project enables downloading videos from a HuggingFace dataset, preparing them (including speed adjustment), and generating intelligent responses to questions about the videos.
+It notably introduces an **Agentic Chain-of-Chain-of-Thoughts (CoCoT)** framework, primarily showcased in `Full_Inference_CoCoT_Generated_Questions.ipynb`, for sophisticated context-aware reasoning.
+A more direct, question-by-question approach for strict guideline adherence is available in `Full_Inference.ipynb`.

 # Overview & Functionality

-This project introduces a comprehensive and modular platform for advanced video understanding and question-answering, powered by Google's Gemini large language models.
-It supports both Google Cloud Vertex AI and the direct Gemini API through a unified interface using the google-genai SDK.
+This project provides a modular platform for advanced video understanding using Google's Gemini models, supporting both Vertex AI and direct Gemini API access via the `google-genai` SDK.
-The system is built to process datasets of videos and associated questions using a variety of prompting strategies, offering practitioners tools for both fast inference large-scale evaluation of dataset and interactive experimentation for each video with UI.
+The system processes video datasets and associated questions using diverse prompting strategies, offering tools for large-scale evaluation and interactive UI-based experimentation.

 ![Video Analysis](https://img.shields.io/badge/Video-Analysis-blue)
 ![Gemini Models](https://img.shields.io/badge/Gemini-2.x%20Pro/Flash-orange)